MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/coordinates/pickle_readers.rst

 File Access
 ^^^^^^^^^^^
+If the new reader uses :func:`util.anyopen()`
+(e.g. :class:MDAnalysis.coordinates.PDB.PDBReader),
-If the new reader uses :func:`util.anyopen()` (e.g. PDB), the reading handler can be pickled without modification.
+the reading handler can be pickled without modification.
-If the new reader uses I/O classes from other package (e.g. GSD), and cannot be pickled natively, create a new picklable class inherited from the file class in that package (e.g. GSDPicklable), adding :func:`__getstate__`, :func:`__setstate__` functions (or :func:`__reduce__` if needed.
+If the new reader uses I/O classes from other package (e.g. :class:MDAnalysis.coordinates.GSD.GSDReader)), and cannot be pickled natively, create a new picklable class inherited from the file class in that package
+(e.g. :class:MDAnalysis.coordinates.GSD.GSDPicklable),
+adding :func:`__getstate__`,
+:func:`__setstate__` functions (or :func:`__reduce__` if needed.
 Consult the pickle [documentation](https://docs.python.org/3/library/pickle.html) of python) to allow file handler serialization.

 To seek or not to seek
 ^^^^^^^^^^^^^^^^^^^^^^
-Some I/O class supports :func:`seek` and :func:`tell` functions to allow the file to be pickled with an offset.
+Some I/O classes support :func:`seek` and :func:`tell` functions to allow the file to be pickled with an offset.
 It is normally not needed for MDAnalysis with random access.
 But if error occurs during testing, find a way to make the offset work.
 Maybe this I/O class supports frame indexing?
 Maybe the file handler inside this I/O